KLeaveck/migration-readme/README.md

 If you are using a migration map then update this variable to point to the location of the CSV map you uploaded previously.
 If not using a map you can skip this step.

 #### 7. WP_SOURCE_FILE
-If using a source other then the provided in our example you will need to update this variable to match the name of your xml export file that you copied to the source folder.
+If using a source other then the one provided in our example you will need to update this variable to match the name of your xml export file that you copied to the source folder.

 #### 8. OUTPUT_EXTENSION
 Update this variable to reflect the language your OU server uses.